All Healthy Coconut French Toast

-French toast is typically made with thick white bread coated in egg and milk mixture, fried in ample butter or oil, and served with a thick coating of refined white sugar (& possibly with some high GI golden syrup to top it off!)… a sure fire recipe for raising blood sugar levels and insulin, then causing them to come crashing down – leaving you hungry, tired and in search of more sugary starchy food not long after.
-Definitely not a “Food Effect friendly” breakfast!
-Surges in insulin, which happens after eating the refined white sugar and flour found in your typical French Toast, cause any extra energy to be laid down and stored as fat… definitely not worth it, no matter how good it tastes!
+Traditional French toast is typically made with thick white bread coated in egg and milk mixture, fried in ample butter or oil, and served with a thick coating of refined white sugar (& possibly with some high GI golden syrup to top it off!)… a sure fire recipe for raising blood sugar levels, then causing them to come crashing down – leaving you hungry, tired and in search of more sugary starchy food not long after.
+Definitely not what we want from a healthy breakfast, or if you’re looking to lose weight!

-This recipe packs in sustaining whole-grain goodness and fibre, a perfect dose of protein, and super healthy, metabolism boosting fats from the coconut (which some might say has reigned as “superfood of the year”), as well as a hit of vitamins, minerals and anti-oxidants from the berries, and low GI sweetness that won’t cause your blood sugar levels soaring, from the much loved agave syrup!
+This recipe packs in gut-loving whole-grain goodness and fibre, a perfect dose of protein, and super healthy, metabolism boosting fats from the coconut, as well as a hit of vitamins, minerals and anti-oxidants from the berries.

-Coconut in all its forms (think coconut flesh, coconut water, coconut oil and coconut milk!) has an endless array of health properties that have been shown to benefit the heart, brain, and digestive system, due to its unique healthy fat content, antibacterial effects, and balance of dietary fibre, protein, antioxidants, vitamins and minerals.
+Coconut in all its forms has an endless array of health properties that have been shown to benefit the heart, brain, and digestive system, due to its unique healthy fat content, antibacterial effects, and balance of dietary fibre, protein, antioxidants, vitamins and minerals.
 The rich source of healthy fats (medium-chain triglycerides (MCTs) found in the coconut flesh and oil (both of which are included in this recipe), have been shown to help lower the risk of heart disease, by increasing healthy (HDL) cholesterol, without raising unhealthy (LDL) cholesterol.
 These wondrous MCT’s also help with weight management, by reducing appetite, boosting metabolism, and increasing the activity of fat-burning cells.

-So what are you waiting for!?
-Whip this up for your next breakfast (or any time of day for that matter!)… you can thank me after!
+Enough good reasons to whip this up for your next breakfast (or any time of day for that matter!)… you can thank me after!

-1 slice wholemeal or sourdough bread (or any bread of choice, e.g. spelt or gluten-free)
+1 slice wholemeal bread (or any bread of your choice, such as spelt or gluten free)